AlGepe/OmniSnippets_JS/docs/stdCustomJS/magicRows.rst

 Average (Mateusz's example)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is **OG** calculator of the magic rows.
+This is the **OG** magic rows calculator.
 It has up to 30 different input values.
 By default the calculator will only show 8 fields, but will display more as the user fills in bottom on.

 This calculator only hides variables once, so even if the user deleted all the values, **it will not hide any of the fields** that it dynamically showed.